bkushigian/bkushigian.github.io/_posts/2018-06-04-ast-printing-javac-plugin.markdown

 Now it is a case of setting up a basic arg parser and executing based on user input.
-This isn't particularly exciting so I'll just list the code and you can use it if you'd like
+This isn't particularly exciting so I'll just list the code and you can use it if you'd like.

 {% highlight java %}